Foreword by Jeffrey Hodges

 - If you give this checklist to someone else would they be able to replicate what you do?
 If yes, great.
 If it’s no, then it’s too complicated.

-- Do you spend more than 5 minutes trying to understand the tool every time I look at it?
+- Do you spend more than 5 minutes trying to understand the tool every time you look at it?
 If yes, then it’s too complicated.
 If no, great.

-- Do you spend more time managing the tool, rather than getting the results that I seek?
+- Do you spend more time managing the tool, rather than getting the results that you seek?
 If yes, then it’s too complicated.
 If no, great.

 Important note #3, Make it sustainable